Umuzi-org/tech-department/content/topics/tilde/different-kinds-of-cards/_index.md

 Projects come in two different forms: Link projects and Repo projects.
 These behave a little bit differently to each other.
 We'll go into detail and demonstrate those differences by actually doing a few projects and moving them to Complete.

 Please take note that there is a "details" button on project cards that have some progress.
-Basically, as projects move forward through the board, they can be assocated with all sorts of extra info.
-You will be able to view that information by clickking on "Details".
+Basically, as projects move forward through the board, they can be associated with all sorts of extra info.
+You will be able to view that information by clicking on "Details".

 If there are no details to be displayed, there wont be a details button.
 The button will be displayed when it becomes useful.